6 Useful ESL Materials for Adults to Keep Your Students Engaged

 5. Daily News Crossword Puzzles

-Using crosswords in an ESL classroom is nothing new.
-In fact, it’s a time-honored teacher tradition to employ a crossword or two during any course.
+Using crosswords in an ESL classroom is a time-honored teacher tradition to employ a crossword or two during any course.
 However, most ESL crosswords are easy, less academic in word choice, and either too dubious or too focused.

 Daily news crosswords, on the other hand, are a sure way to introduce your students to new vocabulary, engage them in cultural topics, and promote collaboration and conversation by turning them into pairwork activities.